Ludeon/RimWorld-SpanishLatin/README.txt

 ===============================

-This is the Latin American Spanish translation of Rimworld.
+This is the Latin American Spanish translation of Rimworld 10f.

+Project currently paused due to conflicting schedule.
+Pledging to translate future versions.
+Sorry for the inconvenient.